udaan-iitt/editions/2024_Summer/philosophical-diving-with-professor-daniel-raveh.md

 To find the answer to his question, he wrote to different scholars and people who had translated the text before him.
 Then, he discovered that most translations were from the first typed version of the yoga sutra from 1927.
 So, he started asking himself if he wanted to translate the manuscript.
 That’s when he realized that translating the manuscript would create the need to know several scripts like Malayalam, Bengali, etc.

 He then proceeds to talk about the book, “When you read the yoga sutra, you know, it's a treatise about meditation, but Patanjali also writes about language, and about the notion of time and about language and the limits of language.
 There are so many, and of course, he writes about the ingredients of consciousness.
 Probably you know that it begins with this famous statement, ‘Yogas Chitta Vritti Nirodha,’ which means Yoga is the stoppage of consciousness activity.
 So, what is consciousness?
 What are the ingredients that consciousness is made of?
 What is the content of consciousness, so he maps the consciousness?
 This is what we now call the philosophy of mind, in order to enable the practitioner, the yogi, to switch off the same content, piece after piece.
 So, I think that the discovery of the text revealed many things that are ambiguous to me.
 So then you go to the commentators, and you see that the commentators use the text as a platform sometimes to express their own views.
 And then you can read their contemporary commentaries on the yoga sutra.”

 He proceeds by giving an example,” You can take someone like Swami Vivekananda, that when Patanjali writes Kaivalya and refers to something with the physical, so for Vivekananda, Kaivalya translates to independence in English, he thinks of political independence for India from the colonizing Britishers.”
 He then recommended that everyone at IIT read the texts.
 He noted that it’s easy to do because of the magic of Google.
 By simply searching for the Yoga Sutra, different versions can be found in Sanskrit, English, and many other languages, including Hindi.
 He believed that reading the text could be a highly rewarding experience.

 He then talks about a misconception,” Often, people relied on what others said, and sometimes negative remarks prevented them from opening the text, like with The Satanic Verses by Salman Rushdie.
 The Satanic Verses refers to three verses in the Quran, which were known as The Satanic Verses.
 This was not Rushdie's invention.
 It was known that the Prophet Muhammad narrated what Allah, God, was telling him, and then suddenly, about three verses, he said, ‘Oh, no, this was not told to me by Allah.
-This was told by Satan.’
+This was said by Satan.’
 So again, it's interesting if you think about it in a more personal way: you hear a voice in an inner voice; is it the voice of God?
 Is it the voice of Satan?
 This idea is connected to Jewish tradition, where Abraham hears a voice telling him to sacrifice his only son, Isaac.
 Was it truly God who told him to sacrifice Isaac, or was it perhaps an inner, frightening voice?”

 Following this, he delved into the works of Danish philosopher Søren Kierkegaard, particularly highlighting how Kierkegaard began his famous book Fear and Trembling with four different versions of the story of Abraham and Isaac, each exploring the narrative from different angles.
 He used this as an example to illustrate the importance of exploring multiple perspectives.